Group Testing: An Information Theory Perspective: Noisy channel models

 A further interesting special case of Definition \ref{def:odm} is when the noisy group testing process can be thought of as sending the outcome of standard noiseless group testing through a noisy `communication' channel. \begin{definition}[Noisy defective channel] If we can express

-where $p( y \mid \II\{ \ell \geq 1 \} )$ is the transition probability function of a noisy binary communication channel, then we say that the \emph{noisy defective channel property} holds. \end{definition}
+where $p( y \mid \II\{ \ell \geq 1 \} )$ is the transition probability function of a noisy binary-input communication channel, then we say that the \emph{noisy defective channel property} holds. \end{definition}

-In the case that this property holds, the following result is stated in \cite{baldassini-johnson-aldridge}. \begin{theorem} If the noisy defective channel property (Definition \ref{def:ndc}) holds then the group testing capacity $C$ (in the sense of Definition \ref{def:achievable}) satisfies the following, regardless of whether the test design is adaptive or nonadaptive:
+In the typical scenario where $y \in \{\zero, \one\}$ is also binary, this definition coincides with the binary channel noise of Example \ref{ex:binary_channel}.
+In the case that this property holds, the following result is stated in \cite{baldassini-johnson-aldridge}.

+\begin{theorem} If the noisy defective channel property (Definition \ref{def:ndc}) holds then the group testing capacity $C$ (in the sense of Definition \ref{def:achievable}) satisfies the following, regardless of whether the test design is adaptive or nonadaptive:

 where $C_{\rm{chan}}$ is the Shannon capacity of the corresponding noisy communication channel $p( y \mid \II\{ \ell \geq 1 \} )$. \end{theorem}

 In fact, a similar result holds more generally even when the channel $p(y|\ell)$ has a nonbinary input indicating the number of defectives in the test; however, it is primarily the form stated in Theorem \ref{thm:capcap} that has been useful when comparing to achievability results.